xxfoundation/elixxir-client/README.md

   -d, --destid string             ID to send message to (if below 40, will be
                                   precanned.
 Use '0x' or 'b64:' for hex and base64 representations) (default "0")
+      --forceHistoricalRounds     Force all rounds to be sent to historical round retrieval
   -h, --help                      help for client
   -l, --log string                Path to the log output path (- is stdout)
                                   (default "-")